7 minute read

 “There is no central database within the ecosystem that holds personal information supplied by users or pensions information.
 Instead, the ecosystem functions like a giant switchboard, connecting users with their pensions via dashboards.”

-In essence, users will navigate to the dashboard and submit a request to locate their pension information from providers.
+In essence, users will submit a request through the ecosystem to locate their pension information from providers.

 The dashboard will conduct an identity check, and only once confirmed will it generate a unique identifier to give consent for a search.
 Following this search, the provider authorises the flow of information to the dashboard.

-At this point, pension details are sent to the dashboard for the user to see.
+At this point, pension details are sent to the relevant dashboard for the user to see.

 pensions dashboard ecosystem